SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 #### Troubleshooting

 If the terminal isn't using the right version of pip, create a new terminal.
-If that doesn't fix it, use the Command Pallete again and type "Python: Create Environment".
+If that doesn't fix it, use the Command Palette again and type "Python: Create Environment".
 Choose "Venv", then select 3.11 as the interpreter.
 This should force pip to be the right version; confirm this by running `pip -V` in a new terminal again.
 If you want to continue using a virtual environment, use `python3 -m pip install <name>` to install dependencies.
-If you'd rather use the global libraries, type "Python: Select Interpreter" in the Command Pallete and continue in a new terminal.
+If you'd rather use the global libraries, type "Python: Select Interpreter" in the Command Palette and continue in a new terminal.

 Pip may throw an error about dependency conflicts.
 To resolve this issue: `pip uninstall <other-dependency-name>`.